Fire Fatalities and Mortality Rate In Tennessee

 - Get Alarmed, TN!: Provides smoke alarms to fire departments that protect high risk populations.
 More information

 - Our Success so Far:

 - The "Get Alarmed, TN" smoke alarm program has documented hundreds of lives saved.
+In 2022 it set a record number of lives saved with 123 documented saves!
 Click here for more info.

 - Slow and gradual reduction of residential structure fires between 2013 and 2022.